federicomassa/racecar_2d/README.md

 ## Usage

 See tests/sim2d_test.py for a basic example.
+Launch it with

+`python tests/sim2d_test.py`

 ### Initialization